-Appendix 2.
-Extracts of the Company's rt IV - Gene tings Annual General Meetings 1.
-Annual Ge eneral Me Member constitu authorit eeting ors of the Company in a general meeting shall ute an organ of the Company with supreme ity and power. ortions and powers of members in a general Powers 1.2.2.1 to approve the appointment, retirement and termination of appointment of directors.
-1.2.2.2 to determine the remuneration of the directors; 1.2.2.3 to approve the appointment of the Chief Executive Officer; 35.2.2.4 to appoint the external auditors of the Company and determine their mandate and remuneration; 35.2.2.5 to consider, approve or reject the annual accounts of the Company; 56 P a g e
+Part IV - General meetings Annual General Meetings Annual Ge meral Me Member constitu authorit rs of the Company in a general meeting shall ute an organ of the Company with supremety and power. tions and powers of members in a general following powers and responsibilities:- Powers 1.2.2.1 to approve the appointment, retirement and termination of appointment of directors.
+1.2.2.2 to determine the remuneration of the directors; 1.2.2.3 to approve the appointment of the Chief Executive Officer;35.2.2.4 to appoint the external auditors of the Company and determine their mandate and remuneration; 35.2.2.5 to consider, approve or reject the annual accounts of the Company; 56 P a g e